Seth George

-Seth George (born March 30, 1976 in Mission Viejo, California) is a retired American soccer player who spent three seasons in Major League Soccer.
+Seth George (born March 30, 1976) is an American retired soccer player who spent three seasons in Major League Soccer.

 Career

 Youth

 George had an outstanding youth soccer career, beginning with his club team, Huntington Beach Futbol Club.
 In 1992, George and his team mates won the U.S. U-16 national championship, the DJ Niotis Cup.
 He then played soccer at Santa Margarita High School in Rancho Santa Margarita, California.
 In 1995, he was the Orange County Offensive MVP.

 In 1995, he entered college at UCLA, and played four seasons with the men's soccer team.
 In 1997 the Bruins went to the NCAA Men's Soccer Championship game against the Virginia Cavaliers.
-George scored both goals in the UCLA's 2-0 victory.
+George scored both goals in the UCLA's 2–0 victory.
 He was named the tournament's offensive MVP and was selected as a second team All American.
 In 1998, he was named a first team All American, ending his college career in 1998 with 49 goals in 86 games.